DeSinister/CycleCrash/README.md

 Self-driving research often underrepresents cyclist collisions and safety.
 To address this, we present CycleCrash, a novel dataset consisting of 3,000 dashcam videos with 436,347 frames that capture cyclists in a range of critical situations, from collisions to safe interactions.
 This dataset enables 9 different cyclist collision prediction and classification tasks focusing on potentially hazardous conditions for cyclists and is annotated with collision-related, cyclist-related, and scene-related labels.
 Next, we present
 VidNeXt, a novel method that uses a non-stationary transformer on the defined tasks within our dataset.
 To demonstrate the effectiveness of our method and create additional baselines on CycleCrash, we apply and compare 7 models along with a detailed ablation.

+Please refer to the `dataset.csv` file for detailed annotations and additional information about each video in the dataset.

 ## Files
 - **Final.csv**: CSV file containing the CycleCrash dataset.
 - **splitter.py**: Python script to split the dataset in training and validation split.